 The cost or rate reduces as the level of cover increases so an upper level of excess layer will cost less than the lower level.

 Typically, an excess layer underwriter will first look at the usual risk information included on the proposers PI proposal form together with the premium being charged for the primary insurance policy.
 They will then decide what they feel is an adequate premium for the level of excess layer they are being asked to provide.

 This is done by using a combination of their own company ‘book rate’, some discussion with the broker and their own commercial judgement of the risk.

 This insurance is complex and you’ll need to purchase via a broker to access the correct insurance markets and ensure the policy/s fits seamlessly to your primary policy.
-You can call us on 0345 251 4000 for advice, or a quotation.

 This guidance note is intended for information purposes only.
 Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
 This guidance note shall not be reproduced in any form without our prior permission. © 2018 Professional Indemnity Insurance Brokers Ltd